 Cardiology Nurse: Salary, Job Duties and Requirements

-Cardiology nurses diagnose and treat conditions that affect the pulmonary or cardiovascular systems.
+Cardiology nurses diagnose and treat conditions that affect the pulmonary or systems.
 They may focus on preventative medicine and patient education or assist with diagnostics, such as electrocardiograms and other specialized tests.

 Cardiology nurses may take on a variety of roles.
 At the advanced level, clinical nurse specialists work in hospitals and other medical facilities, conducting research and taking a lead in patient education and preventative techniques.
 Registered nurses treat and educate patients in a clinical setting, keeping records of medical histories and performing diagnostics.
 They work with patients and their families to teach them how to manage cardiovascular disease, educate them on dietary and other measures of minimizing heart risk and help patients with postoperative rehabilitation.